dlab-berkeley/advanced-data-wrangling-in-R-legacy/README.md

 - `pacman` is a great package management tool in R (for more information, see [the package vignette](http://trinker.github.io/pacman/vignettes/Introduction_to_pacman.html)).

-- Check your `dplyr` package is up-to-date by `packageVersion("dplyr")`.
-If the current installed version is less than 1.0.0, then update it by `update.packages("dplyr")`.
+- Check your `dplyr` package is up-to-date by typing `packageVersion("dplyr")`.
+- If the current installed version is less than 1.0.0, then update it by typing `update.packages("dplyr")`.
 You may need to restart R to make it work.

 ``` r